ccrownhill/riscv_cpu/README.md

 * `IF` Instruction Fetch
   * read instructions from instruction memory
   * PC register
+  * `IF/ID` register between this and next stage
 * `ID` Instruction Decode
   * decodes instruction into control signals
   * reads data from register file
+  * `ID/EX` register between this and next stage
 * `EX` Execute
   * computes ALU result
+  * `EX/MEM` register between this and next stage
 * `MEM` Memory
   * writes/reads the data memory
+  * also writes new value of PC to input of PC register; the reason for this is that the PC register will introduce another cycle delay until its output changes; hence, we change it already before the last stage
+  * `MEM/WB` register between this and next stage
 * `WB` Write Back
   * writes data from memory or data from ALU output or next PC value (`jal`) to register file